WeblateOrg/weblate/docs/user/search.rst

 Regular expressions
 -------------------

 Anywhere text is accepted you can also specify a regular expression as ``r"regexp"``.

-For instance, to search for all source strings which contain any digit between 2 and 5, use:
-``source:r"[2-5]"``
+For example, to search for all source strings which contain any digit between 2 and 5, use ``source:r"[2-5]"``.

 Predefined queries
 ------------------